torvalds/linux/Documentation/networking/phonet.rst

 "third party" application.
 This means that both endpoints are passive.

-As of Linux kernel version 2.6.39, it is also possible to connect two endpoints directly, using connect() on the active side.
+As of GNU/Linux kernel version 2.6.39, it is also possible to connect two endpoints directly, using connect() on the active side.
 This is intended to support the newer Nokia Wireless Modem API, as found in e.g. the Nokia Slim Modem in the ST-Ericsson U8500 platform::